camptocamp/c2cgeoportal/doc/integrator/admin_interface.rst

 Optional tabs/modules
 ~~~~~~~~~~~~~~~~~~~~~

-There are optional tabs, not available if not explicitly included.
+It's possible to have optional tabs, not available if not explicitly included.

-The list is:
-- layers_vectortiles

 Include a new page
 ~~~~~~~~~~~~~~~~~~